 Mestia is a tiny town nestled in the mountains of Svaneti, a region in northern Georgia.
 The location is epic, and the buildings in the region are known for their Svan towers.
 Svan towers are big stone structures where, in the days of yore, families under attack would retreat and shoot at their enemies until everybody was dead in some way or another.

-Alas, nowadays, the bloodbaths have ended, and the towers are mostly just decorative.
-Instead, the area is known by many an Eastern European for its hiking and developing ski areas–some of the resorts plan on having more than one lift soon!
+Nowadays, the bloodbaths have ended, and the towers are mostly decorative.
+Instead, the area is known by many for its hiking and developing ski areas–some of the resorts plan on having more than one lift soon!

 Alas, though avid skiiers/boarders, we were not prepared for anything remotely close to skiing… nor any kind of cold weather, really.
 But, not to be deterred by something so simple as a lack of winter clothing, Sebastiaan and I donned all of our available layers, pulled on our “walking shoes”–hiking boots without insoles and lightweight road running shoes, respectively–and headed out into The Great Outdoors for a day of hiking.